Sarayu99/From_Conflict_to_Cohesion/cross_sectional_analyses/README.md

 * Step 2: For each week's comments, the node embeddings are generated.
 The following notebook is used - *cross_sectional_analyses/structuralSimilarity.ipynb*<br>
 * Step 3: For each week's comments, the word embeddings data are generated using SBERT.
 The following notebook is used - *cross_sectional_analyses/semanticSimilarity.ipynb*<br>

+Note: The codes presented above demonstrate the steps taken to generate the variables.
+These are sample codes run starting with the the comment-level data.
+The notebooks provided above are simply sample Jupyter notebooks.

-Note: We proceed with a directed dyad modeling approach, i.e., each observation in the final cross-sectional data set is at the (sender, receiver,week,subreddit,thread) level.
+The codes below can be run using the final shared datasets.
+We proceed with a directed dyad modeling approach, i.e., each observation in the final cross-sectional data set is at the (sender, receiver,week,subreddit,thread) level.
 These observation form directed dyads because they are of the form (i,j,t,s,h) which is different from (j,i,t,s,h).

 The following scripts: *2_r_script.R, 3_R_script.R* generate tables and figures of the paper.